anne-urai/lab_wiki/ProjectIdeas.md

 - How do decision-making strategies (such as perseverance) change with ageing?
 Fit behavioral models (e.g. [Ashwood et al. 2022](https://www.nature.com/articles/s41593-021-01007-z), [Findling et al. 2019](https://doi.org/10.1038/s41593-019-0518-9)) to decision-making data across the lifespan (both mice and humans).
 - Do learning and decision-making vary with the biological clock, and is it easier to learn when consistently practicing at the same time of day?
 Potential collaboration with [Christian Tudorache](https://www.universiteitleiden.nl/en/staffmembers/christian-tudorache#tab-1).
 - How can we disentangle choice updating from slow drifts in decision criterion?
 Apply method proposed by [Gupta and Brody](https://www.biorxiv.org/content/10.1101/2021.09.17.460767v1).

+### Neuroscience
 - Test prediction: does inactivation of PPC (LIP inactivation in monkeys or TMS to IPS0/1 or IPS 2/3 in humans) during the ITI reduce choice history bias?
 Find data or run a TMS experiment.
 - Do mice show 'handedness', i.e. a preference to respond with 'rightward' choices?
 Based on observation by Sebastian Bruijns, early on in the IBL task.
 Combine with literature review on handedness across decision-making tasks (especially in mice) with different response modalities.
 - Using data from [Ni et al](https://www.pnas.org/doi/10.1073/pnas.2120529119), link changes in motivation under methylphenidate (Ritalin) to the Expected Value of Control theory.
 With Bryant Jongkees.
 Apply a DDM to go beyond simple P(correct).
+- [Murray et al. 2014](https://www.nature.com/articles/nn.3862) found that cortical neurons display intrinsic timescales which become longer along the cortical hierarchy, and probably play an important role in longer-timescale functions like information maintenance.
+Has this finding been replicated in mice (beyond visual areas, see [Siegle et al.](https://www.nature.com/articles/s41586-020-03171-x)), and extended to subcortical areas (using the IBL dataset)?
+Does longer-timescale prior encoding (tracking of the block) mostly depend on neurons with long timescales in the IBL dataset?
+See also [Imani et al. 2023](https://www.biorxiv.org/content/10.1101/2023.01.01.522410v1).
+    - Related: Cortical neurons display different degrees of intrinsic timescales, with longer timescales towards anterior cortical regions in primates (https://www.nature.com/articles/nn.3862).
+How do these timescales arise, and what are their roles in computation?
+One hypothesis is that these gradients arise from the genetic profile of different areas.
+As we're collecting the first brain-wide map of mouse neural activity during rest, this idea proposes to decompose the intrinsic timescale structure throughout the brain to different profiles of gene expression (from the Allen Atlas).
+See also [here](https://www.jneurosci.org/content/38/34/7476.long), [here](https://elifesciences.org/articles/61277).

+Resources

+the abstract of Richard Gao at COSYNE 2019: III-89 http://cosyne.org/cosyne19/Cosyne2019_program_book.pdf in humans, the spatial structure of intrinsic fluctuations correlates with the spatial distribution of catecholaminergic receptors

 ### Decision-making: data collection
 - How do decision-making strategies differ across mammalian species?
 Build and run a human version of the [IBL decision task](https://elifesciences.org/articles/63711), online and/or in the lab with EEG.